L-1 Intracompany Transferees

 Where such a treaty exists between the United States and the nationality of the foreign company, it’s strongly recommended that both multinational companies and entrepreneurs also consider the E-2 Treaty Investor visa, especially during the first few years of business operations, due to comparatively higher USCIS scrutiny and shorter approvals for new companies under the L-1 visa category.

-Spouses of L-1 visa holders, when admitted in L-2S dependent status, have free market work authorization in the United States “incident to status,” which means that they can start working upon arrival without having to apply for an employment authorization document or work permit.
+Spouses of L-1 visa holders, when admitted in L-2S dependent status, have free market work authorization in the United States “incident to status,” which means that they can start working upon arrival without having to apply for an Employment Authorization Document (EAD) or work permit.
+Dependent children cannot work, but both spouses and children can study at a public or private school.

 Green Card Pathway?